Consensys/quorum/docs/Permissioning/Permissioning apis.md

   status: true
 }
 ```
-#### quorumPermission.assignAccountRole
+#### quorumPermission.addAccountToOrg
-This api can be executed by an organization admin account to assign a role to an account.
+This api can be executed by an organization admin to add an account to an organization and assign a role to the account
 * Input: Account id, organization id or sub organization id, role to be assigned
 * Output: Status of the operation
 * Example:
 ```
-> quorumPermission.assignAccountRole("0xf017976fdf1521de2e108e63b423380307f501f8", "ABC", "TRANSACT", {from: eth.accounts[1]})
+> quorumPermission.addAccountToOrg("0xf017976fdf1521de2e108e63b423380307f501f8", "ABC", "TRANSACT", {from: eth.accounts[1]})
 {
   msg: "Action completed successfully",
   status: true
 }
 ```
-The account can be linked to a organization or sub organization only and cannot belong to multiple organizations or sub organizations
+The account can at best be linked to a single organization or sub organization and cannot belong to multiple organizations or sub organizations
 ```$xslt
 > quorumPermission.assignAccountRole("0xf017976fdf1521de2e108e63b423380307f501f8", "ABC.SUB1", "TRANSACT", {from: eth.accounts[1]})
 {